The river valley civilizations and their offshoots, 3500 BC to 500 BC

 - connections and linkages.

 It looks at the role of geography and the environment in shaping human society, and asks students to look at technological developments, as well as developments in governmental, economic and belief systems.
-The unit seeks to give practice in critical thinking skills such as interpretation, analysis and significance.
+The unit gives practice in critical thinking skills such as interpretation, analysis and significance.

 What was the world like?
 How was it different from ours?